 Texas Motor Speedway is a 1.5 mile tri-oval.
 Like a classic Western, this race is bound to have several twists and turns.

 It took 11 years for a driver to win twice at Texas.
-Only four drivers have won at Texas multiple times, and their names aren’t Johnson or Gordon.
+Only three drivers have won at Texas multiple times, and their names aren’t Johnson or Gordon.

 Texas is known for liking things big.
-Fitting this track is most analogous to Atlanta and Charlotte.
-That means speed.
-Lots of speed.
-Plus, Texas has enough grooves where cars can actually pass other cars in multiple locations.
+Speeds will certainly appeal to the natives Saturday night.
+Texas also has enough grooves where cars can actually pass other cars in multiple locations.
 The asphalt holds cars well, which allows them to reach speeds approaching 200 mph.
 This is a recipe that yields long runs under green.
-It also yields long hours for the engine shops who have to make sure their cars can hold up for long runs at full throttle in Texas heat.
+It also yields long hours for the engine shops who have to make sure their cars can hold up for long runs at full throttle in hot conditions.

 The pit crews will be busy.
 Most will swap out four tires every chance they can get, and the cars will need to pit at least five times for fuel.

-Here are some other facts you can impress your friends with Sunday afternoon while watching ESPN’s broadcast coverage at 3 EST, courtesy of the track’s website.
+Here are some other facts you can impress your friends with Saturday night in primetime, courtesy of the track’s pretty sweet website.

 - The banking is 24 degrees in the corners, and five degrees in the straightaways.

-- Hamlin has the highest average finish at Texas.
-Kenseth is second.
-Jimmie Johnson, Trevor Bayne and Mark Martin round out the top five average finishers.
+- Matt Kenseth has the second highest average track finish.
+Jimmie Johnson, Trevor Bayne and Mark Martin round out the top five.

 - The track’s address is Lone Star Circle.